about

 Somatic Psychotherapy

-It was the eastern principles (Hakomi: Mind-Body Holism, Organicity, Mindfulness, Unity and Non-violence) that initially drew Emily to find additional ways of supporting people in their therapy: “what I didn’t anticipate is just how deeply these five principles continue to impact me and my practice”.
+It was the Eastern principles (Hakomi: Mind-Body Holism, Organicity, Mindfulness, Unity and Non-violence) that initially drew Emily to find additional ways of supporting people in their therapy: “what I didn’t anticipate is just how deeply these five principles continue to impact me and my practice”.

 Through mindful exploration, relationally-based psychodynamic process and contemporary developmental maps, somatic psychotherapy offers the ‘curious of mind’ a multitude of non-pathologising methods to better understand our individual and shared conditioning.
 Most importantly, it shows therapist and client how to authentically integrate these experiences back into our hearts, bodies and relationships (note that touch is not required).